kosli-dev/cli/docs.kosli.com/content/getting_started/install.md

 ### Assigning flags via environment variables

 To assign a CLI flag using environment variables, generate a variable prefixed with KOSLI_.
-Utilize the flag's name in uppercase and substitute any internal dashes with underscores.
+Use the flag's name in uppercase and substitute any internal dashes with underscores.
 For instance:

 * `--api-token` corresponds to `KOSLI_API_TOKEN`